Volkswagen Jetta (A6): Other markets

 In Europe, the engine range consists of the 1.2 TSI, 1.4 TSI (122 or 160 PS), 2.0 TSI, 1.6 TDI, and 2.0 TDI engines.
 The European version will differ in some respects, particularly in having multi-link suspension at the rear.
-The European version will also incorporate soft-touch plastics on most of the dashboard (not the doors for this generation), and the rear seat center air vents have been restored.
+The European version will also incorporate soft-touch plastics on most of the dashboard (not the doors for this generation), and the rear seat centre air vents have been restored.
 For the 2015 model year, Volkswagen made numerous improvements to the Jetta such as new front and rear fascias, headlights, reworked interior, fully independent suspension for all US models, a suite of driver-assistance systems such as blind-spot monitoring, cross-traffic alert, and standard rearview camera.

 The sixth-generation Jetta went on sale on 22 July 2010 in Mexico, thus becoming one of the only countries in the world where both the fourth (sold as the Volkswagen Clásico), and sixth-generation Jetta were available simultaneously.
 (Both models are also both available in Colombia and Argentina).
 The sixth-generation Jetta replaced the fifth, known in Mexico as the Volkswagen Bora.
 A special edition called the "Volkswagen Jetta Edición Especial Bicentenario" and approved by the Mexican Federal Government commemorates that country's 200th anniversary of the beginning of the Mexican War of Independence, on 16 September 1810.
 It is also the first car in Mexico with granted permission to use an official government logo (a "2010" plaque).

 It was launched in India on 17 August 2011.
 The Jetta was imported to India through the CKD route, and was locally assembled at Volkswagen's Chakan factory, near Pune.
 The 2015 Jetta facelift was released in the Indian car market on 17 February 2015.

-It was launched in Australia and South Africa in September 2011.

-Although production ended end of 2017,Australia stock piled units,and the last ones were sold in mid 2019.
+It was launched in Australia and South Africa in September 2011 and although production ended at the end of 2017, Australia stockpiled units and the last ones were sold in mid-2019.

-This was the last model produced for the UK as of November 2017 after 379 models were sold between 1 January and 1 October 2017.
+This was the last model produced for the UK as of November 2017, after 379 models were sold between 1 January and 1 October 2017.
 Orders closed in September 2017.

 In January 2018, Volkswagen axed the Jetta in Europe as sales fell by a quarter in 2017 with just over 5,000 units being sold all year.
 Sales slipped in the US by 4.4%.